sheam/template-scaffolder/README.md

 ### prompts
 If your template requires variable values to be entered by the user, you may prompt the user.
-The prompts field is an array of `DistinctQuestion` objects, or a function that returns an array of `DistinctQuestion` objects, as defined by the Inquirer user prompter.
+The prompts field is an array of Question objects, or a function that returns an list of Question objects, as defined by the Inquirer user prompter.
 The function form is handy if you need access to the instance name.

 You can read more about what a `DistinctQuestion` is by looking at the